 Sports Leagues Approved by the IGC:

-Indiana sports betting law authorizes online and mobile betting.
+Indiana sports betting law authorizes online sportsbooks and mobile betting apps.
 Retail sports betting began in September 2019.

-Online and mobile betting got underway in October 2019 and is permitted for anyone over the age of 21.
+Indiana online sports betting sites launched in October 2019 and is permitted for anyone over the age of 21.

 - FanDuel Sportsbook